 Bear right on the Devils Thumb Trail up to Devils Thumb Pass - a thin saddle on the Divide (8.25 miles : 11,967').
 The Devils Thumb Trail turns down the east side of the Divide on a steep, winding path that levels in a broad alpine flat with a large pond near Devils Thumb Lake (8.85 miles : 11,257').

-Devils Thumb Lake is long and slender, bound tightly to the north by Mt Neva and its eponymous promontory.
+Devils Thumb Lake is long, slender and bound tightly by the north valley wall.
 Social trails branch to various points along the shore, or you may continue on the main trail to the willow-shrouded outlet (9.25 miles : 11,138').